LehengTHU/AlphaRec/README.md

 Our experiments have been tested on Python 3.9.12 with PyTorch 1.13.1+cu117. 🛎️ Python version over 3.10 may lead to some bugs in the package 'reckit'.

-1. To install required packages, using the following command:
+1. Set up a virtualenv and install the [pytorch](https://pytorch.org/get-started/previous-versions/) manually.
+After that, install all the dependencies listed in the `requirements.txt` file by running the following command:

 ```bash
 pip install -r requirements.txt
 ```